Stacking transmission spectra of different exoplanets: Realistic model transmission spectra

 For our planetary parameters, we assume a Jupiter radius, Jupiter mass planet with an equilibrium temperature of 1500\,K that defines the temperature of our isothermal atmosphere.
 We define the star to have a solar radius.

 Figure \ref{fig:stacking_test_1} shows the results of this test.
 The bottom panel demonstrates that the spectrum derived from the representative planetary parameters ($T_R, R_R, M_R$ as defined in equations \ref{eqn:T_R}, \ref{eqn:R_R} and \ref{eqn:M_R}) and the geometric mean of the individual planets' abundance profiles (labelled `GMA' on the figure) provides a good match to the stacked spectrum.
 Although there is structure within the residuals of Figure \ref{fig:stacking_test_1}, the RMS of these (0.12 \,$\Delta R_t/H$) is comfortably within the error of the stacked spectrum (0.27$\,\Delta R_t/H$), and the largest residuals tend to be in regions where both H$_2$O and CO$_2$ contribute to the opacity, as expected.
 This error was calculated by adding each planet's errorbars in quadrature and assuming that each planet has WASP-39b-like uncertainties in its transmission spectrum (0.47$\,\Delta R_t/H$ at $R = 600$, calculated from \citealt{Alderson2024}).
-Thus, these uncertainties are likely smaller than those in real stacked spectra, as WASP-39b's large scale height makes it a particularly good target for transmission spectroscopy.
-Therefore, from this simple three planet test of varying abundances but constant abundance ratios, the geometric mean of the abundances is an appropriate representation of the stacked spectrum.
+We adopt WASP-39b as a representative high signal-to-noise benchmark system due to its large scale height, which makes it among the most favourable targets for transmission spectroscopy.
+Therefore, by choosing WASP-39b, we probe the regime in which deviations between the geometric mean abundance spectrum and the stacked spectrum become most apparent.
+In practice, the larger uncertainties typical of observed exoplanet spectra would increase the parameter space over which the geometric mean spectrum remains consistent with the stacked spectrum.
+From this simple three planet test of varying abundances but constant abundance ratios, the geometric mean of the abundances is an appropriate representation of the stacked spectrum.
 Random noise is not included in this test, since the focus is on demonstrating the robustness of the mathematical formalism with realistic opacities.